cehfisher/cehfisher.github.io/content/blog/aria/index.md

 Put more simply, ARIA defines a collection of attributes to help modify incorrect markup and to bridge gaps in HTML to create more accessible experience those using assistive technology (AT).
 Correctly incorporating ARIA into your code ensures that assistive technology device users will have all of the information they need to use your website or app.

 There are three main features of ARIA as defined by the guidelines:
-1. <a href="https://www.w3.org/WAI/PF/aria/usage#usage_intro" target="_blank"><strong>Roles</strong></a> - defines what an element is or does.
+1. <a href="https://www.w3.org/WAI/PF/aria/usage#usage_intro" target="_blank" rel="noopener noreferrer"><strong>Roles</strong></a> - defines what an element is or does.
 Roles can help identify landmarks, document structure, and widgets as well.

 <div class="kg-card kg-image-card kg-width-medium">